athena-framework/website/docs/getting_started/README.md

 # GET /add/foo/12            # => {"code":400,"message":"Required parameter 'value1' with value 'foo' could not be converted into a valid 'Int32'"}
 ```

-[ART::QueryParam](https://athena-framework.github.io/athena/Athena/Routing/QueryParam.html) and [ART::RequestParam](https://athena-framework.github.io/athena/Athena/Routing/RequestParam.html)s are defined via annotations and map directly to the method's arguments.
+[ART::QueryParam][Athena::Routing::QueryParam] and [ART::RequestParam][Athena::Routing::RequestParam]s are defined via annotations and map directly to the method's arguments.
 See the related annotation docs for more information.

 ```crystal
 require "athena"